BetonQuest/BetonQuest/docs/Documentation/Reference.md

 ## Global variables

 You can insert a global variable in any instruction string.
 It looks like this: `$beton$` (and this one would be called "beton").
-When the plugin loads that instruction string it will replace those variables with values assigned to them in the _variables_ section **before** the instruction string is parsed.
+When the plugin loads that instruction string it will replace those variables with values assigned to them in _package.yml_ file **before** the instruction string is parsed.
 This is useful for example when installing a package containing a WorldEdit schematic of the quest building.
 Instead of going through the whole code to set those locations, names or texts you will only have to specify a few variables (that is, of course, if the author of the package used those variables properly in his code).

 Note that these variables are something entirely different than conversation variables.
 Global ones use `$` characters and conversation ones use `%` characters.
 The former is resolved before the instruction string is parsed while the latter is resolved when the quests are running, usually on a per-player basis.

 ```YAML
 variables: